Infixo/WWR-UITweaks/README.md

 ### Various
 - World view.
   - City names are colored based on how overcrowded their indirect capacity is.
 Red cities no longer accept indirect passengers.
+  - (0.11) In the Discover mode, colors show the risk of triggering the timer.
   - (0.5) Resorts are marked with an umbrella icon.
   - (0.6) RClick opens routes, w/ Shift opens a Hub.
   - (0.6) Info about number of routes in a city available on the map.